oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

 See [layout update](./layout_update.md) topic for more details.

-Customize block rendering
+Customizing block rendering
 ---------------------------------

-As you have seen in the previous section we have added `setBlockTheme` action there.
-The block theme responsible for defining how layout blocks are rendered.
+As you have seen in the previous section we are using the `setBlockTheme` action in our layout update file.
+This is the block theme responsible for defining how layout blocks are rendered.
-Let's define these blocks in `Resources/views/layouts/first_theme/default.html.twig`:
+Let's define some of the blocks in `Resources/views/layouts/first_theme/default.html.twig` file.

 ```twig
 {% block _page_container_widget %}